why-el/prisma-bug-bootstrap/README.md

-# C'est quoi ca?
+# C'est quoi ça?

-This is a simple repo that setups up Prisma so that you can confirm something about it, like how a command works, or whether is has a bug somewhere, and so on.
+This is a simple repo that setups up Prisma so that you can confirm something about it, like how a command works, or whether it has a bug somewhere, and so on.
 For instance, in `index.ts`, we show a bug with `deleteMany` (it deletes records when the `notIn` predicate for the `where` clause for an attribute is undefined or an empty array).
 Change that code or the `schema.prisma` file to test anything you want.

 ## Setup